MickeyKay/better-font-awesome/readme.txt

 == Changelog ==

+= 2.0.0 =
+* Add support for Font Awesome v5
+* Integration with Font Awesome GraphQL API for all data fetching (improve performance)
+* Integrate with Font Awesome CDN for all CSS
+* Add option to include the v4 Font Awesome CSS shim to support older icons (default on for upgrades)
+* Updatee hard-coded fallback Font Awesome version
+* Modify version check frequency to a saner 24 hour interval
+* Ensure admin notices are dismissible
+* Lower data fetch timeout to mitigate performance risks
+* Remove legacy options that are no longer relevant (version select, minification opt-out)
+* Add more/better unit tests to ensure things are working as expected

 = 1.7.6 =
 * Fix: revert to 1.7.4 codebase.
 * Fix: remove calls to `ready()` jQuery method to support latest jQuery versions.